Higher Derivative Sigma Models: Discussion and conclusions

-{These results raise this issue of the usefulness of results following from methods tracing the cutoff dependence, such as the FRG.
-If the running found in these methods is not reflected in the running of parameters in physical reactions, what can be said about the utility of the method?
-For example, Weinberg's original formulation of Asymptotic Safety was in terms of the scaling behavior of cross-sections.
+These results raise this issue of the usefulness of results following from methods tracing the cutoff dependence, such as the FRG, {in physical reactions}.
+If the running found in these methods is not reflected in the running of parameters in physical amplitudes, what can be said about the utility of the method?
+For example, Weinberg's original formulation of Asymptotic Safety was in terms of the scaling behavior of cross-sections~\cite{Weinberg}.
 These would involve the physical running constants.
-However, most of the present practice of Asymptotic Safety studies uses the Functional Renormalization Group, which can give different running behavior. } If a coupling runs to a UV fixed point in the FRG, but does not run at all in physical amplitudes (such as the coupling $f$) what is the value of that fixed point determination?
-We do not have answers to these questions.
-Presumably the correct behavior of amplitudes is contained in the FRG if treated completely.
-However, kinematic logarithms appear as nonlocal contributions to the effective action, which are not revealed by most current methods focusing on the local operators.
-At the least, our results tell us that the FRG running of the local couplings should not be used in physical applications unless additional new methods are developed.
+However, most of the present practice of Asymptotic Safety studies uses the Functional Renormalization Group , which can give running behavior which differs from the running in physical processes.
+If a coupling runs to a UV fixed point in the FRG, {or to asymptotic freedom} but does not run at all in physical amplitudes (such as the coupling $f$) what is the value of that fixed point determination?

+Presumably the correct behavior of amplitudes is contained in the FRG {effective action} if treated completely.
+However, kinematic logarithms appear as {\em nonlocal} contributions to the effective action. {We have seen that focusing on the cutoff dependence of the local operators does not always reveal the nonlocal kinematic logs.
+However, most current methods only study the local couplings.
+At the least, our results tell us that the FRG running of the local couplings should not be used in physical applications unless care is taken to also identify the kinematic logarithms.}

 We have also provided a roadmap for determining the physical beta functions in theories of this class.
 At low energy, one can integrate out the heavy degrees of freedom to form a low energy effective field theory.
 That EFT reveals the correct low energy running.
 At high energy, one uses the full theory, but needs to separate the kinematic running from the non-kinematic effects of $\log m^2$.
 This requires a direct calculation of amplitudes.
-Generalizing the results of Ref. \cite{Buccio:2023lzo} and identifying tadpoles and bubble diagrams in the heat kernel expansion, we show how to get the high energy physical beta functions in Section \ref{physical}.
+Generalizing the results of Ref. \cite{Buccio:2023lzo, Buccio:2024hys} and identifying tadpoles and bubble diagrams in the heat kernel expansion, we show how to get the high energy physical beta functions in Section \ref{physical}.

-An obvious next step is to apply these methods to the parameters of Quadratic Gravity.
-This work will be reported in a separate publication \cite{BDMP}.